lch14forever/shotgunmetagenomics-nf/README.md

 Usage:
-The typical command for running the pipeline is as follows: nextflow run shotgunmetagenomics-nf/main.nf  --read_path PATH_TO_READS Input arguments:
+The typical command for running the pipeline is as follows: nextflow run /home/ubuntu/shotgunmetagenomics-nf/main.nf  --read_path PATH_TO_READS

+Input arguments:
-  --read_path               Path to a folder containing all input fastq files (this will be recursively searched for *fastq.gz/*fq.gz/*fq/*fastq files) [Default: shotgunmetagenomics-nf/data]
+  --read_path               Path to a folder containing all input fastq files (this will be recursively searched for *fastq.gz/*fq.gz/*fq/*fastq files) [Default: /home/ubuntu/shotgunmetagenomics-nf/data]

 Output arguments:
-  --outdir                  Output directory [Default: ./pipeline_output/] Decontamination arguments:
+  --outdir                  Output directory [Default: ./pipeline_output/]

+Decontamination arguments:
-  --decont_ref_path         Path to the host reference database --decont_index            BWA index prefix for the host Kraken2 arguments:
+  --decont_ref_path         Path to the host reference database --decont_index            BWA index prefix for the host

+Kraken2 arguments:
   --kraken2_index           Path to the kraken2 database

+AWSBatch options:
+  --awsqueue                The AWSBatch JobQueue that needs to be set when running on AWSBatch --awsregion               The AWS Region for your AWS Batch job to run on
 ###############################################################################
 ```